gillianroberts1/flask_project_tennis_club/README.md

 18. I wanted to show an option to book singles or doubles.
 I had to create an additional html page to do this and then move onto the next page to select members for singles or doubles.
 19. CSS - i covered the home page first of all as i wanted the nav options to be part of the body.
 I found an image that i wanted to use the background.
 This then allowed me to decide on colour palette and also gave me an idea for the nav links to llok like tennis balls and to zoom when hovered over.
 20. I sampled the colours from image using colour picker extension on dev tools, and created a logo using this palette.
 As the home page was dark, i learned how to remove the background colour, whilst keeping the theme.
-21. I found images for court surfaces and set the app up so that when a new court was added, it woudl automatically select the correct image.
+21. I found images for court surfaces and set the app up so that when a new court was added, it would automatically select the correct image.